Cryotherapy, which literally means “cold therapy,” is a technique where the body is exposed to extremely cold temperatures for several minutes.

 1. Reduces migraine symptoms

-Cryotherapy can help treat migraines by cooling and numbing nerves in the neck area.
-One study found that applying a neck wrap containing two frozen ice packs to the carotid arteries in the neck significantly reduced migraine pain in those tested.
+Cryotherapy can help treat migraines by cooling and numbing nerves in the neck area. that applying a neck wrap containing two frozen ice packs to the carotid arteries in the neck significantly reduced migraine pain in those tested.
 It’s thought that this works by cooling the blood passing through intracranial vessels.
 The carotid arteries are close to the skin’s surface and accessible.

 2. Numbs nerve irritation